 Students are not allowed to chew gum, eat candy or any other food or other foreign matter during school hours anywhere on campus, including the gym without teacher permission.
-Students who violate this policy will be given a detention.
+Detentions will be issued for violations.

 PHONE CALLS & MESSAGES

 The phone in the school office should be used by students but only in cases of emergencies and with permission of the principal, school secretary or a teacher.
 Important messages for students should be left in the school office or phoned in to the school office.
 These messages should be of a serious nature.
 Flowers, balloons and all other greetings are to be left in the school office for delivery to the student at the end of the school day.